WizBrym/devChallenge-MyTeamPage/README.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

-- Where can I see your demo?
+- Where can I see your demo? https://wizbrym-my-team-page.netlify.app/
-- What was your experience?
-- What have you learned/improved?
-- Your wisdom? :)

 ### Built With